SevenOutman/vue-aplayer/README.md

 # vue-aplayer
-A Vue 2.x component of [APlayer](https://github.com/DIYgod/APlayer).
+A Vue 2.x component of easy-to-config music players with controls.

 ### Introduction

 [Demo](https://sevenoutman.github.io/vue-aplayer/demo)

+This component is a wrapper for [APlayer](https://github.com/DIYgod/APlayer).

 Screenshot